I love examining Pokémon and sharing advice on which ones you should consider training.

 Possibly the best part of the typing is that, as of Generation VI of Pokémon, Grass types are immune to spore attacks.
 This makes Chespin, Quilladin, and Chesnaught IMMUNE to many of the common ways to inflict status effects such as Sleep, Paralysis, and Poison.
 This is such a great part about the Grass starter line that I figured I would list it right at the beginning.

 Chespin will start out with Tackle, Growl, and Vine Whip.
-It's nice to start with a type advantage move and in past games the starters wouldn't come with this added bonus at the start.
-Tackle was buffed in X and Y so it's good.
+It's nice to start with a type advantage move.
+In past games, the starters wouldn't come with this added bonus at the start.
+Tackle was buffed in X and Y so it's good now.
 Growl is useful on Chespin because it is the starter with higher defenses.
 Using Growl once or twice can cause the opponent to deal extremely reduced damage with physical attacks against Chespin's defenses.

 At level 11, Chespin learns Bite, a Dark type move.
 Bite is useful against any Psychic or Ghost types you may come across early on.